Our People

 Sarah cultivates support for NCEAS through fundraising and facilitating strategic partnerships.

-With over 15 years of experience in environmental science and management, Sarah has helped nonprofit organizations and government agencies advance programs, policies, and campaigns to better understand and advance science-based solutions to environmental problems, primarily facing coastal waters and watersheds.
-She was previously Vice President for Heal the Bay, and currently serves on the Board of Directors for the Honda Marine Science Foundation.
+With over 20 years of experience in environmental science and management, Sarah has helped nonprofit organizations and government agencies advance programs, policies, and campaigns to better understand and advance science-based solutions to environmental problems, primarily focused on ocean and watershed health.
+She was previously Vice President for Heal the Bay, served on the Board of Directors for the Honda Marine Science Foundation and Santa Monica Bay Restoration Commission.
+She currently serves on the Board of Directors for Santa Barbara Channelkeeper.

-Sarah received her Master's of Environmental Science and Management from the Bren School at UC Santa Barbara, and B.S. in Marine and Freshwater Biology from the University of New Hampshire.
+Sarah received her Master's of Environmental Science & Management from the Bren School at UC Santa Barbara, and B.S. in Marine and Freshwater Biology from the University of New Hampshire.

 NCEAS Affiliates